-In the last few years, my perspective on environmental education changed greatly.
+In the last few years, my perspective on environmental education changed significantly.
 Before starting, I was focused on pollution and spreading awareness.
 Now, when it comes to climate change, my main focus shifted to deforestation as a cause for many other effects related to climate change, and I often discuss climate change with my young learners.

 Causes and Effects of Irregular Season Changes and Temperatures in Serbia